qorix-group/docs-as-code/src/extensions/score_metamodel/README.md

 # score_metamodel

-This extension provides the metamodel and corresponding checks of the SCORE project as a Sphinx extension.
+This extension provides the Metamodel and corresponding checks of the SCORE project as a Sphinx extension.

 See [../README](../README.md) for more information on why we use extensions.